Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

-Container orchestrators are tools which group systems together to form clusters where containers' deployment and management is automated at scale while meeting the requirements mentioned above.
+Container orchestrators are tools which group systems together to form clusters where containers' deployment and management is automated at scale while meeting the requirements mentioned above. orchestrators make things much easier for operators especially when it comes to managing hundreds and thousands of containers running on a global infrastructure.
+Most container orchestrators can:

+*	Group hosts together while creating a cluster
+*	Schedule containers to run on hosts in the cluster based on resources availability
+*	Enable containers in a cluster to communicate with each other regardless of the host they are deployed to in the cluster
+*	Bind containers and storage resources
+*	Group sets of similar containers and bind them to load-balancing constructs to simplify access to containerized applications by creating a level of abstraction between the containers and the user
+*	Manage and optimize resource usage
+*	Allow for implementation of policies to secure access to applications running inside containers.

 There are many solutions available, some are mere re-distributions of well-established container orchestration tools, enriched with features and, sometimes, with certain limitations in flexibility.